-There is a dedicated investor relations section on our website where current and past annual reports, quarterly financial results, webcasts of quarterly earnings briefings, the latest corporate presentations, and other information considered to be of interest to shareholders and the investment community are readily available.
+A dedicated investor relations section on our website enables access for our shareholders and the investment community to information about SATS such as annual reports, financial results/voluntary quarterly business updates, webcasts of earnings briefings, and the latest corporate presentations.

-In addition, we have many channels that offer opportunities for dialogue with our stakeholders to help them understand our business strategy better.

-Every quarter, except for the fourth quarter, we organise an earnings conference call with a live audio webcast to brief shareholders, the investment community, and the media on our financial performance as well as key business and corporate developments.
-For the fourth quarter, we typically host a face-to-face briefing for both analysts and the media, with a live audio webcast.
-An on-demand audio webcast is made available on our website on the same day of each earnings conference call and briefing.
-However, this year, we will host our inaugural Capital Markets Day at SATS Inflight Catering Centre 1 on 30 May 2019 for investors and buy-side analysts.
+In addition, we have many channels that offer opportunities for engagement and dialogue with the SATS Management team to help stakeholders understand our business strategy better.
+For example, during FY2019-20, we organised post-results conference calls at the end of each quarter for the first three quarters, with live audio webcast to brief shareholders, the investment community and the media on our financial performance and key business and corporate developments.
+For the fourth quarter, we typically host a face-to-face briefing for both analysts and the media, with live audio webcast.
+However, our recent fourth quarter and full-year results for FY2019-20 were announced through a live audio webcast in consideration of the COVID-19 pandemic.
+We also make available on our website on the same day of each earnings conference call or briefing, an on-demand audio webcast of the session.

-In addition, we participate in investor conferences locally and overseas on a regular basis to meet with investors who are interested to know more about our business.
-We also respond to email requests from key institutional investors to meet with senior management on specific matters and queries about our business.
+Furthermore, we regularly participate in investor conferences held both locally and overseas to meet with investors who are interested in knowing more about our business and respond to email requests from key institutional investors to meet with Senior Management on specific matters and queries about our business.